skharatf1/Calculator/Calculator.md

         }
     }

-    // Method to perform the required operation and calculate the correct answer public static int calculateAnswer(int n1, int n2, String op) {
+    public static int calculateAnswer(int n1, int n2, String op) {
         int result = 0;
         if(op == " - "){